FAIRsharing/subject-ontology/releases/README.md

 ## SRAO Updates

-This minor point release was created to 1) add a few COVID-19-related terms, and 2) to make a few small but timely modifications to the ontology. modify how IRIs in SRAO are built.
+This minor point release was created to 1) add a few COVID-19-related terms, and 2) to make a few small but timely modifications to the ontology.

 One class was promoted from the user-defined tag list to SRAO.
 Refactoring information for this release is available at [refactoredIRIs-SRAO-0.2.2.txt](https://github.com/FAIRsharing/subject-ontology/blob/master/releases/0.2.2/refactoredIRIs-SRAO-0.2.2.txt).